OSGeo/OSGeoLive-doc/doc/quickstart/grass_quickstart.rst

 one (for example DajVu Sans Bold), and then [*Save*] or [*Save for this session only*] in the Preferences window.
-You will have to do a full re-render to see the change so click on the re-render button next to the eyeball in the `Map Display` window.
+You will have to do a full re-render to see the change so click on the re-render button the first in the `Map Display` window.
 The fonts will now be much prettier.

 Vector modules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~